utwente-db/QuestionMark/MANUAL.md

 # Manual

-This file contains the roadmap on how QUESTION MARK: The Dataset Generator is to be used.
+This file contains the roadmap on how QuestionMark: The Dataset Generator is to be used.
 _Optional steps are displayed in italic_.